 The inflation rate may be the most fundamental determinant of the discount rate used to calculate the present value of an investment.
 Changes in the inflation rate therefore affect stock market valuation.
 What is the best way to forecast the inflation rate?
 How reliable is inflation forecasting?
 The following discussion provides forecasts for U.S. total and core (excluding food and energy) inflation rates, along with the method for constructing the forecast and the rationale for the methodology.

-We update this discussion monthly as the Bureau of Labor Statistics (BLS) releases new Consumer Price Index data.
+We update the forecast monthly as the Bureau of Labor Statistics (BLS) releases new Consumer Price Index data.

-The following chart shows our forecast for the 12-month trailing, non-seasonally adjusted total and core inflation rates over the next year by month.
-The error bars indicate one standard deviation above and below the forecasts based on a backtest of all forecasts since 1990.
-We have not tested the degree to which the distributions of errors are normal; to the extent they are not, the “normal” interpretation of standard deviation as a measure of potential variability does not apply.
+The following chart summarizes forecasts for the 12-month trailing, non-seasonally adjusted total and core inflation rates over the next year by month.
+The error bars indicate one standard deviation ranges above and below the forecasts based on a backtest of all forecasts since 1990.
+To the extent that distributions of errors are not normal, the “normal” interpretation of standard deviation as a measure of potential variability does not apply.

-We rely on simple technical analysis to forecast the inflation rate.
-By technical analysis, we mean prediction based only on past Consumer Price Index (CPI) and associated inflation rate data rather than prediction based on fundamental economic data such as trends in commodity prices, employment levels and wages.
-Key guiding beliefs for this analysis are:
+Forecasts are strictly technical, based only on past Consumer Price Index (CPI) data and not on any fundamental economic data such as trends in commodity prices, employment levels and wages.
+Guiding beliefs for this analysis are: